pudovikoff/Crypto_hw2/README.md

 - **Rollback Capability**: The system can be reverted to any previous implementation
 - **Delegate Calls**: Function calls to the proxy are delegated to the current implementation

+## CI/CD

+This project uses GitHub Actions for continuous integration and test automation.
+The workflow runs the following checks:
+- Code formatting with `forge fmt`
+- Project build with `forge build`
+- Test execution with `forge test`

+This ensures that all code changes maintain the quality and functionality of the smart contracts.

 ### Deploy